 Current tax is the amount of income tax payable in respect of the taxable profit for the year or prior years.
-Tax is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the period end.
+Tax is calculated based on tax rates and laws that have been enacted or substantively enacted by the period end.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+It establishes provisions where appropriate based on amounts expected to be paid to the tax authorities.